numba/numba/docs/source/reference/jit-compilation.rst

    If true, *cache* enables a file-based cache to shorten compilation times when the function was already compiled in a previous invocation.
-   The cache is maintained in the ``__pycache__`` subdirectory of the directory containing the source file.
+   The cache is maintained in the ``__pycache__`` subdirectory of the directory containing the source file; if the current user is not allowed to write to it, though, it falls back to a platform-specific user-wide cache directory (such as ``$HOME/.cache/numba`` on Unix platforms).

    Not all functions can be cached, since some functionality cannot be always persisted to disk.
 When a function cannot be cached, a